-President, Consumer Packaging Division
+President, Consumer Packaging - International Division

-Jean-Marc Galvez has been President of Berry's Consumer Packaging Division since January 2017.
-He previously served as President- Europe, Middle East, India, and Africa of Berry's Health, Hygiene and Specialties Division from November 2015 to January 2017.
-He was President-EMEIA Global Building and Geosynthetics for AVINTIV, Inc. ("Avintiv"), which Berry acquired in 2015, from May 2014 to November 2015 and served as Senior Vice President and General Manager of the EMEIA region at Polymer Group, Inc. from April 2012 to May 2014. laude with a J.D. from Columbia Law School, where he served as an editor of the Columbia Law Review.
-Mr. Rolfe was also a Harlan Fiske Stone Scholar and James Kent Scholar.
-Mr. Rolfe dedicates much time to both professional organizations and civic endeavors, including serving as President Emeritus and a Trustee of the board of The Allen-Stevenson School, a member of the Dean's Council of Columbia Law School, and a Co-Chair of the board, a Trustee and Chair of the Nominating and Governance Committee of De La Salle Academy.
-Mr. Rolfe's extensive experience working with public companies and governance issues in both legal counsel and director and committee member capacities qualifies him to serve as a director of the Company.
+Jean-Marc Galvez has been President of Berry's Consumer Packaging - International Division since July 2019.
+He previously served as President of Berry's Consumer Packaging Division since January 2017 and President - Europe, Middle East, India, and Africa of Berry's Health, Hygiene and Specialties Division from November 2015 to January 2017.
+He was President - EMEIA Global Building and Geosynthetics for AVINTIV, Inc. ("Avintiv"), which Berry acquired in 2015, from May 2014 to November 2015 and served as Senior Vice President and General Manager of the EMEIA region at Polymer Group, Inc. from April 2012 to May 2014.
 He holds a master's and bachelor's degree in chemical engineering from Ecole Nationale Superieure de Chimie in Montpellier, France and has completed its general manager executive education at IESE Business School.